Fermi Science Support Center

 Updating your XML files

-Both the isotropic and Galactic diffuse models are now provided within the Science Tools release.
-This means your XML model will need to include the proper path to find the model files.
-You can place them in your local directory, or you can copy them into a single location for easy reference.
+Both the isotropic and Galactic diffuse models are provided within the Fermitools release in the "$(FERMI_DIR)/refdata/fermi/galdiffuse/" directory.
 It is necessary for your XML model to properly represent the source name (as is used in the LAT events files) as well as the proper path and filename for the model files.
-For this example, the models have been placed in the "/refdata/fermi/diffuseModels" directory under the Fermi Science Tools.

 An example of the correct XML for these models is: